AI-International.jpg

 John Langbein

-John H. Langbein, Sterling Professor Emeritus of Law and Legal History and Professorial Lecturer in Law, is an eminent legal historian and a leading American authority on trust, probate, pension, and investment law.
+John H. Langbein, Sterling Professor Emeritus of Law and Legal History, is an eminent legal historian and a leading American authority on trust, probate, pension, and investment law.
 He teaches and writes in the fields of Anglo-American and European legal history, modern comparative law, trust and estate law, and pension and employee benefit law (ERISA).

 Daniel Markovits